anubhavv1998/SAIRA-Desktop-Assistant/README.md

 ![SAIRA](https://github.com/anubhavv1998/SAIRA-Desktop-Assistant/blob/main/Assets/SAIRA.gif)

 <hr>
-How to use this process
+How to use this project

 First have a copy of main program with required assets associated to that, then install the below mentioned modules.
 Install these by ugrading pip by